Fleet Software Buyer's Guide: 10 Must-Have Features

 Fleet management software is a computer program that allows users to perform specified duties.
 E.g., from vehicle acquisition to vehicle maintenance and then vehicle resale/trade-in, these specific activities cover the entire spectrum of vehicle operations.

 Using fleet management software, businesses may optimize the usage of their vehicles from a single platform, whether it is a standalone app or a cloud solution.
-Additionally, utilizing simultaneously with a telematics unit is beneficial.
+Additionally, utilizing simultaneously with an automotive data logger is beneficial.

 An automobile’s speed, temperature, engine block, fuel level, door opening, etc., may all be tracked.

-Using data from a vehicle’s sensor and a telematics unit and/or GPS, a business can track the entire fleets remotely and get detailed information on whereabouts and condition, get detailed high speed accelerometer vehicle data, and use it to analyze events from the vehicles, among other things.
+Using data from a vehicle’s sensor and a telematics unit and/or GPS, a business can track the entire fleet remotely and get detailed information on whereabouts and condition, get detailed high speed accelerometer, vehicle data, and use it to analyze events from the vehicles, among other things.

 how fleet management software works